UOSupermileage/UOSM-Motor-Controller-MCU-L432/docs/Debugging.md

 https://os.mbed.com/questions/77388/Powering-a-NUCLEO-L432KC-with-an-externa/

-# FreeRTOS
+# FreeRTOS Tips:

-## FreeRTOS Heap

-If only a subset of the tasks are being executed.
-Increase the heap size.

-## FreeRTOS priorities

-Give each task a different priority level.
+- Give each task a different priority level.
 FreeRTOS can get confused if tasks share a priority level.
+- If not all tasks are executing, review your intervals and priorities.
+Do you have a task that is blocking execution of other tasks by firing too frequently?